ME-DataStudio/Vocabularies-and-Ontologies/README.md

-# Open Data of Dutch Goverment #
+# Vehicle Ontology #

-This repository is a running project to build ontologies for dutch goverment open data where there aren't any available at the moment.
+This repository is a running project to build vehicle ontology.

-First is RDW Open Data.
-Starting with SKOS vocabularies for GekentekendVoertuig and Typegoedkeuring.
+First is Voertuig Open Data.
+Starting with SKOS vocabularies for GekentekendVoertuig, Typegoedkeuring, Keuringen, ErkendBedrijf, ProductCatalogus and TerugroepActies.